GetRektBoy724/MeterPwrShell/README.md

 - Great CLI
 - A Lot More (Try it by yourself)
 # Requirements
-- Kali Linux,Ubuntu,Or Debian (If you dont use on of those,the script will not work!!!)
+- Kali Linux,Ubuntu,Or Debian (If you dont use on of those,the tool will not work!!!)
 - Metasploit Framework
 - Internet Connection
 # Installation